SEO Projects for Large Websites Can be Daunting

 2. Use an SEO Audit to Assess Your Current Search Engine Optimization State

-After you decide on groups of pages for optimization, a good next step is to perform an automated audit crawl of your website.
+After you decide on groups of pages for optimization, a good next step for SEO at scale is to perform an automated audit crawl of your website.
 Most of the major SEO tools out there, like SEMrush, BrightEdge, and others, can do this for you.

 SEO audit tools usually have a finite number of pages they can crawl at once.
 For a larger website, it usually makes sense to adjust the settings for your crawl to make sure the pages covered are ones that: